pvdabeel/prolog/Documentation/Tests/README.md

 ```

 </details>
 ---

-## test06
-**Cycle** — Indirect cycle (compile)
+## test06 — Indirect cycle (compile)

+**Category:** Cycle

 This test case checks the prover's handling of an indirect circular dependency in
 the compile-time scope.
 The 'os-1.0' package lists 'web-1.0' as a compile-time
 dependency, while 'web-1.0' in turn depends on 'os-1.0', creating a two-node
 cycle.
+Because the proof path passes through RDEPEND entries, the cycle is
+classified as RDEPEND-mediated and therefore benign (matching Portage's MEDIUM
+priority / Paludis's "freely orderable" semantics for runtime cycles).

-**Expected:** The prover should detect the cycle and take an assumption to break it, yielding a
+**Expected:** The prover should detect the cycle but classify it as benign, producing a clean plan
-verify step in the proposed plan.
-All four packages should still appear in the
-final plan.
+with all four packages and no cycle-break assumptions or verify steps.
+Emerge
+reports the cycle as a warning but still produces a valid merge list.

 ![test06](test06/test06.svg)